magidevv/cypress_cucumber_web/README.md

 # Project Repository Summary

-This ReadMe provides detailed information about the project repository, including its summary, requirements, installation steps, launch instructions, and generating reports using Cypress Cloud.
+This ReadMe provides detailed information about the project repository, including its summary, requirements, installation steps, launch instructions, and generating reports.

+# Project ReadMe

+This ReadMe provides comprehensive information about the project repository, including its summary, requirements, installation steps, launching instructions, and progress on steps to create a report.

-## Repository Structure
+## Summary of Repository

-The project repository includes the following directories and files:
+The project repository is organized into the following directories and files:

-- `.github`: Configuration files for GitHub actions.
+- `.github`: GitHub-related files, potentially containing workflows and actions.
 - `cypress`:
+  - `e2e (features)`: Cucumber feature files specifying scenarios.
+  - `fixtures`: Test data and fixtures for Cypress tests.
-  - `downloads`: Cypress downloaded files.
+  - `helper`: Custom Cypress helper functions.
-  - `e2e`: End-to-end test scripts.
-  - `fixtures`
-  - `pages`: Cypress test page objects.
+  - `pages`: Cypress page objects.
-  - `support`: Custom Cypress commands and utilities.
+  - `support (step_definitions)`: Step definitions for Cucumber scenarios.
-- `.env.example`: Environment variables configuration.
+- `.env.example`: Example environment variables configuration.
-- `.gitignore`: List of files and directories to be ignored by Git.
+- `.gitignore`: Specifies files and directories to be ignored by Git.
+- `package-lock.json`: Lock file for Node.js dependencies.
-- `package.json`: Project-specific Node.js package configuration.
+- `package.json`: Node.js package configuration for the project.
 - `cypress.config.js`: Configuration file for Cypress.

 ## Requirements

-To work with this project, ensure that you meet the following system requirements:
+Ensure your system meets the following requirements to run the project successfully:

-- Operating System: Windows 10 and above (64-bit only).
+- **Operating System**: Windows 10 and above (64-bit only).
-- Node.js: Version 18.x and Node.js 20.x and above.
+- **Node.js**: Version 18.x and Node.js 20.x and above.
+- **Local Development**:
-- For running Cypress locally, any modern web development-capable machine is suitable.
+  - Capable machine for modern web development.
-- When running Cypress in a CI environment, ensure the following resources:
+- **CI Environment**:
-  - Minimum of 2 CPUs.
+  - Minimum 2 CPUs for Cypress.
-  - An additional CPU if video recording is enabled.
+  - Additional CPU if video recording is enabled.
-  - An additional CPU for each external process you run outside of Cypress, such as frontend and backend
+  - Extra CPU per external process (frontend/backend app servers, databases, infrastructure).
-  - Minimum 4GB of memory; consider using 8GB+ for longer test runs.
+  - Minimum 4GB of memory; use 8GB+ for longer test runs.

 ## Steps to Install